Empire Polo Club

-The Empire Polo Club is a 78-acre (32 ha) polo club in Indio, California in the Coachella Valley of Riverside County, approximately 22 miles southeast of Palm Springs.
-Founded in 1987, it has hosted international polo tournaments.
-It leases out its polo grounds for Coachella Valley Music and Arts Festival and Stagecoach Festival annually for the last three weekends in April.
+The Empire Polo Club is a 1,000-acre event venue in Indio, California, located in the Coachella Valley of Riverside County, approximately 22 miles southeast of Palm Springs.
+It was founded in 1987 for use by polo players, hosting international polo tournaments.
+Since 1993, the grounds have been leased out for events, including the annual Coachella Valley Music and Arts Festival and Stagecoach Festival in April.

 Location

 The club is located at 81-800 Avenue 51 within the city of Indio, in the Coachella Valley and Colorado Desert of Southern California.
-It is around a half hour drive from Palm Springs and a 2 to 2-and-a-half hour drive from Downtown Los Angeles or San Diego.
+It is around a half hour drive from Palm Springs and a 2 to 2-and-a-half hour drive from downtown Los Angeles or San Diego.

 History

-It was founded in 1987.
+The club was founded in 1987.
 It has twelve polo grounds, making it one of the largest polo clubs on the West coast of the United States.

 It hosts local, national and international matches and tournaments.
 In 2013, it hosted a match between the British Schools and Universities Polo Association (SUPA) and the USPA Intercollegiate/Interscholastic.
 It has also hosted events for the Gay Polo League.
 In 2015, it hosted the USPA Townsend International Challenge Cup.

 The grounds are owned by Alex Haagen III.
 Since 1993, the Empire Polo Club has leased its polo grounds annually to Goldenvoice, a subsidiary of the Anschutz Entertainment Group, the organizers of the Coachella Valley Music and Arts Festival and the Stagecoach Festival.
+Goldenvoice signed a 28-year lease agreement in 2021 for full operational control of the Empire Polo Grounds amid plans to host more events.
+The polo fields were closed in November 2021 and the staff were laid off on short notice.